dn-m/Plan/Architecture.md

 ### MusicXML conversion

-For the purposes of translating previously authored scores into the dn-m environment, a the [MusicXML](https://github.com/dn-m/MusicXML) framework will convert the abstract musical information from `MusicXML` files to the native `dn-m` `Abstract Musical Model` representation.
+For the purposes of translating previously authored scores into the dn-m environment, the [MusicXML](https://github.com/dn-m/MusicXML) framework will convert the abstract musical information from `MusicXML` files to the native `dn-m` `Abstract Musical Model` representation.

 ---